 Allocation of Investment Opportunities.
 Certain inherent conflicts of interest arise from the fact that Blackstone and its affiliates, including the Adviser, will provide investment management and other services both to us and to any other person or entity, whether or not the investment objectives or guidelines of any such other person or entity are similar to ours, including, without limitation, the sponsoring, closing and/or managing of Other Blackstone Accounts.
 In particular, there will be overlap of real property and real estate-related securities investment opportunities with certain Other Blackstone Accounts that are actively investing, including Select Blackstone Accounts, and similar overlap with future Other Blackstone Accounts.
 For example, currently a Select Blackstone Account invests in "core+" real estate and real estate-related assets in the United States and Canada (which are generally substantially stabilized assets generating relatively stable cash flow), with a focus on office, multifamily, industrial and retail assets in major U.S. markets, and another Select Blackstone Account invests in "opportunistic" real estate and real estate-related assets globally (which are generally undermanaged assets and with higher potential for equity appreciation).
 We will not receive an opportunity to make certain investments unless the investment advisers of the Select Blackstone Accounts forgo, in their sole discretion, all or a portion of such investments because of such accounts' investment objectives, guidelines, concentration limitations or otherwise.
-As a result, certain investments that fit our investment guidelines will be allocated to Other Blackstone Accounts and we will not have an opportunity to investments in full or at all.
+As a result, certain investments that fit our investment guidelines will be allocated to Other Blackstone Accounts and we will not have an opportunity to invest in such investments in full or at all.
+As of December 31, 2015, "core+" Select Blackstone Accounts in their investing stage had approximately \$420 million of unused capital commitments and "opportunistic" Select Blackstone Accounts (whose investment strategies are generally less similar to ours but can overlap to some extent) in their investing stage had approximately \$10 billion of unused capital commitments.
 Notwithstanding, we expect there will be sufficient investment opportunities for us within our investment guidelines because of the scale of the real estate market.

-With respect to Other Blackstone Accounts with investment objectives or guidelines that overlap with ours but that do not have priority over us, investment opportunities will be allocated between us and the Other Blackstone Accounts on a basis that the Adviser and its affiliates determine to be fair and reasonable in their sole discretion, taking into account a variety of factors, including, but not limited to (i) any applicable investment limitations of ours and such Other Blackstone Accounts, (ii) our and such Other Blackstone Accounts available capital with respect thereto, (iii) the nature, sector, geography/location, expected return profile, anticipated cash flows, expected stability or volatility of cash flows, leverage profile and other features of the applicable investment opportunity and its impact on portfolio diversification, taking into account the investment guidelines of us and the Other Blackstone Accounts and (iv) legal, tax, accounting, regulatory and other considerations deemed relevant by the Adviser (including without limitation, maintaining our qualification as a REIT and our status as a non-investment company under the Investment Company Act).
+With respect to Other Blackstone Accounts with investment objectives or guidelines that overlap with ours but that do not have priority over us, investment opportunities will be allocated between us and the Other Blackstone Accounts on a basis that the Adviser and its affiliates determine to be fair and reasonable in their sole discretion, taking into account a variety of factors, including, but not limited to (i) any applicable investment limitations of ours and such Other Blackstone Accounts available capital with respect thereto, (iii) the nature, sector, geography/location, expected return profile, anticipated cash flows, expected stability or volatility of cash flows, leverage profile and other features of the applicable investment opportunity and its impact on portfolio diversification, taking into account the investment guidelines of us and the Other Blackstone Accounts and (iv) legal, tax, accounting, regulatory and other considerations deemed relevant by the Adviser (including without limitation, maintaining our qualification as a REIT and our status as a non-investment company under the Investment Company Act).
+As of December 31, 2015, Other Blackstone Accounts in their investing stage with investment objectives or guidelines that overlap with ours but that do not have priority over us had approximately \$65 million of unused capital commitments.